jnettels/lpagg/README.md

 ```
 python lpagg
 ```
-This will bring up a file dialog for choosing a configuration file.
+This will bring up a file dialog for choosing a YAML configuration file that contains all the settings required for the program.
+To try it, you can choose the example `lpagg\examples\VDI_4655_config_example.yaml`.

 You can also show a help message:
 ```
 python lpagg --help